karthehe/scaffold-nextjs-saas/README.md

 ---

-*This scaffold is maintained as part of the Off Label Design framework for modern application development.*
+*This scaffold is maintained as part of the Offlabel Design framework for modern application development.*